 We can go on and on about the wonder of summers on the water.
-Dropping in from the dock at our Lake House or from Sand Harbor for a sun rise ski, kayaking the rocky coves along the eastern shore, beach and bar hopping in the afternoon, an early evening sail, and best of all, fireworks on the 4th from your boat.
+Launching from the dock at Twin Pines Lake & Ski House or from Sand Harbor for a sunrise ski, kayaking the rocky coves along the eastern shore, beach and bar hopping in the afternoon, an early evening sail, or, best of all, fireworks on the 4th from your boat or our pier.
 You can spend every day on the lake and every one would be perfect.

-The 180’ beach at the Twin Pines Lake House is set alongside one of the longest continuous miles of quiet and unspoiled stretches of glistening sand in all of Tahoe.
+The 180’ beach at the Twin Pines Lake & Ski House is set alongside one of the longest continuous stretches of quiet and unspoiled sand in all of Tahoe.
 The beach runs uninterrupted for more than a mile from the Lake House along the Edgewood golf course, all the way to Elk Point.

 Parks and Recreation

-Clear Creek has three trails of its own – the Headwaters, Lookout and Discovery – that meander meadows and climb mountains, including a connection to the legendary Tahoe Rim Trail.
-There are miles of mountain biking and horseback for riders of every skill level, and again, connection to some of the best and most varied riding in the region.
+Clear Creek has three trails of its own – the Headwaters, Lookout and Clear Creek Trail – that meander through meadows and climb mountains, including a connection to the legendary Tahoe Rim Trail.
+There are miles of mountain biking and horseback trails for riders of every skill level, and again, connection to some of the best and most varied riding in the region.
 Hungry for more?
 There are a thousand miles of trails ringing the lake, and again, many of the best are right in your backyard.

 The Stars Come out in Summer